LBRF/TraceLab/README.md

 ## Exporting Data

 The data recorded by TraceLab can be split into two groups: **figure & tracing data**, and **participant & trial data**.
-Various scripts for importing, joining, and analyzing both groups of data can be found in the [TraceLabR](https://github.com/LBRF/TraceLabR/) repository.
+Various scripts for importing, joining, and analyzing both groups of data can be found in the [TraceLabR](https://github.com/LBRF/TraceLabR/) and [TraceLabAnalysis](https://github.com/LBRF/TraceLabAnalysis/) repositories.

 ### Figure and Tracing Data